 we regularly browse the thousands of pictures, videos and posts added and shared by our friends and strangers, and how does that impact our financial routines and habits?

-The “Generations Ahead Study” by Allianz Life Insurance Company, which examined social media's impact on American
+The “Generations Ahead Study” by Allianz Life Insurance Company, which examined social media's

-feel inadequate about their own lives because of something they saw on social media, such as people with flashy lifestyles going on expensive vacations and posted branded clothing in Instagram stories.
+out (FOMO).
+They feel inadequate about their own lives because of something they saw on social media, such as people with flashy lifestyles going on expensive vacations and posted branded clothing in Instagram stories.

 As a result of all this, in an attempt to keep up with their peers, more people are spending excessive money on unplanned expenses.
 In many cases, this results in people living off of loans and declaring bankruptcy.
 A famous quote by the actor Will Rogers